 The balance sheet and off-balance sheet positions generate liquidity risk, deriving both from the asset liquidity and the funding risk.
-Liquidity risks arise when financing activities become difficult or expensive due to market liquidity crisis or due to reputational issues; they also arise from the maturity mismatch between short term deposits and long term loans and potential difficulty in meeting own commitments in a timely manner due to lack of very liquid assets.
+Liquidity risks arise when financing activities become difficult or expensive due to market liquidity crisis or due to reputational issues; they also arise from the maturity mismatch between short term deposits and long term loans, and potential difficulty in meeting own commitments in a timely manner due to a lack of very liquid assets.

 Funding operations aim to avoid concentrations in funding facilities.
 The liquidity management process in place includes liquidity contingency plans, encompassing repo borrowing and liquidation of marketable securities.
-Stress tests are undertaken monthly as part of the reporting requirements established within internal regulations relating to risk.
+Liquidity metric calculations and stress tests are undertaken regularly as part of the reporting requirements established within internal regulations relating to risk.

-The customer deposit base, capital and liquidity reserves' positions and the conservative gapping policy followed when funding customer loans ensure containment of liquidity risk.
+The customer deposit base, capital and liquidity reserve positions as well as the conservative gapping policy followed when funding customer loans ensure containment of liquidity risk.

-Liquidity risk management process
+Liquidity risk mitigation